dimitri-koenig/alfred-confluence-workflow/README.md

 2. Go into your mac keychain program, and either search for your confluence safari login data, or create such an item ([Click here for a short tutorial on that](https://www.dimitrikoenig.net/better-usage-of-sensible-user-data-for-alfred-workflows.html))

+3. Make sure the "Where" fields points to the confluence installation. e.g. https://my-confluence-server.com or https://my-cloud-subscription.atlassian.net/wiki

-3. Add "com.alfredapp.dimitrikoenig.confluencesuggest" to the comment field
+4. Add "com.alfredapp.dimitrikoenig.confluencesuggest" to the comment field

-4. Ready
+5. Ready

 ## Usage